Satellites show world's glaciers melting faster than ever

 Scientists blame human-caused climate change.

-Using 20 years of recently declassified satellite data, scientists calculated that the world’s 220,000 mountain glaciers are losing more than 328 billion tons (298 billion metric tons) of ice and snow per year since 2015, according to a study in Wednesday’s journal Nature.
-That’s enough melt flowing into the world’s rising oceans to put Switzerland under almost 24 feet (7.2 meters) of water each year.
+Using 20 years of recently declassified satellite data, scientists calculated that the world's 220,000 mountain glaciers are losing more than 328 billion tons of ice and snow per year since 2015, according to a study in Wednesday's journal Nature.
+That's enough melt flowing into the world's rising oceans to put Switzerland under almost 24 feet of water each year.

-The annual melt rate from 2015 to 2019 is 78 billion more tons (71 billion metric tons) a year than it was from 2000 to 2004.
-Global thinning rates, different than volume of water lost, doubled in the last 20 years and “that’s enormous,” said Romain Hugonnet, a glaciologist at ETH Zurich and the University of Toulouse in France who led the study.
+The annual melt rate from 2015 to 2019 is 78 billion more tons a year than it was from 2000 to 2004.
+Global thinning rates, different than volume of water lost, doubled in the last 20 years, and "that's enormous," said Romain Hugonnet, a glaciologist at ETH Zurich and the University of Toulouse in France who led the study.

 Half the world's glacial loss is coming from the United States and Canada.

-Alaska’s melt rates are “among the highest on the planet," with the Columbia glacier retreating about 115 feet (35 meters) a year, Hugonnet said.
+Alaska's melt rates are "among the highest on the planet," with the Columbia glacier retreating about 115 feet a year, Hugonnet said.

 Almost all the world's glaciers are melting, even ones in Tibet that used to be stable, the study found.
 Except for a few in Iceland and Scandinavia that are fed by increased precipitation, the melt rates are accelerating around the world.